Grand Teton National Park

 Snow starts flying in this area in November and is often on the ground into May.
 Average annual snowfall is around 190" and there are many areas in the mountains where the snowfields are perennial.
 There are hundreds of miles of hiking trails in Grand Teton National Park, many offering great panoramic vistas of the mountains and the valley.
 Some of the trails lead to the feet of most of the climbing routes but climbing in these mountains tends to be technical: you'll want to know what you're doing before you get yourself in trouble.
 Camping is allowed but you'll need a back country permit if you do it outside any of the established campgrounds (including on the peaks).
 Permits are not required to climb.

 Grand Teton National Park attracts about 4 million visitors per year, the vast majority of them in the summer.
 The Craig Thomas Discovery and Visitor Center in Moose is open year-round, usually from 9 am to 5 pm but there are expanded hours when the weather gets warmer.
 The Center is only closed for Christmas Day but it closes early on Thanksgiving Day and Christmas Eve.
 There are several other visitor centers, too, but they are only open in the summer months.
-The entry fee from May 1 to mid-December is $25 per vehicle, good for seven days and for entry to Yellowstone National Park.
-The winter entry fee is $5 per day but does not include entry to Yellowstone.

 A view at Lake Solitude